 - 1 clove garlic

 - salt, pepper and chilli powder, to taste

-- Wrap the beetroot in tin foil, poke holes around it and place it in the oven at 180°C for 30 minutes to fully cook.
+- Wrap the beetroot in tin foil, poke holes all over it and place in the oven at 180°C for 30 minutes to fully cook.

-- Once the beetroot is fully cooked (a fork should easily slide through the beetroot), open up the foil and let the beetroot cool down.
+- Once the beetroot is fully cooked (a fork should easily slide through it), open up the foil and let the beetroot cool down.

-- Cut the beetroot into 2-inch pieces that so you can easily place in a blender.
+- Cut the beetroot into 2-inch pieces that so you can easily place it in a blender.